demifarquhar01/PolishPro/Agile-Planning-Document.md

 ✅ **Booking functionality is fully tested, integrated, and bug-free** before moving to the next sprint.

 ---
 ## 📌 **Sprint Adjustments for Feasibility**
 - The **total estimated workload is 47 hours**, making it **manageable within a 2-week sprint**.
 - **Week 1 Focus:** Database setup (T-003), API development (T-001), and UI design (T-002).
 - **Week 2 Focus:** Email integration (T-004), testing & UI fixes (T-006), API integration (T-007), and final review (T-009).

-This structured approach ensures that the **core booking process is functional, user-friendly, and ready for future enhancements.** 🚀
+This structured approach ensures that the **core booking process is functional and user-friendly.** 🚀

 ---
-# 📝 Sprint Reflection: Challenges in Prioritization, Estimation, and Agile Alignment
+# 📝 Reflection: Challenges in Prioritization, Estimation, and Agile Alignment

 ## 📌 Overview
-Developing the **PolishPro: Nail Salon Booking System** alone has been a unique experience.
-Without a team to provide feedback or distribute tasks, I found myself facing internal struggles in **prioritization, estimation, and aligning Agile** to my workflow.
-Agile thrives in team environments where collaboration helps refine requirements, but as a solo developer, I had to adjust the framework to fit my needs.
+Working on the **PolishPro: Nail Salon Booking System** solo has been an insightful experience.
+Without a team to delegate tasks or provide feedback, I had to tackle challenges in **prioritization, estimation, and aligning Agile** with my workflow on my own.

-This reflection explores the biggest challenges I faced in this sprint and how I overcame them.

 ## 🔥 Challenges Faced

-### 1️⃣ **Prioritization Struggles: What Comes First?**
+### 1️⃣ **Prioritization Struggles**
+One of the biggest hurdles was balancing **business value, technical feasibility, and user expectations**.
+While some features, like **appointment booking**, were clearly top priority, others—such as **viewing client preferences**—required deeper consideration.

+At first, I thought client preferences might be a **Should-have**, but after revisiting the business needs, I realized it plays a **critical role** in improving customer satisfaction and service quality.
+Nail technicians need quick access to client history, preferred services, and past appointments to provide **personalized experiences**.
+Without this, the system wouldn't fully support its intended purpose.

+This made me rethink how I prioritize features—not just based on core functionality but also on **real business impact**.
+It reinforced the importance of validating **initial assumptions** and continuously aligning priorities with business goals.

+Additionally, different stakeholders had conflicting priorities.
+- The **Salon Owner** wanted efficient operations (e.g., managing appointment slots).
+- **Clients** valued ease of use (e.g., a simple booking UI).
+- The **IT Administrator** emphasized security and system reliability.

+Aligning these needs meant making trade-offs—some features had to be **deprioritized** for the MVP.

+**What Comes First?**
-One of the toughest challenges was **deciding what to prioritize** in the first sprint.
-Since the system requires multiple key features—booking management, user authentication, email notifications, and more—I found myself tempted to work on everything at once.
-However, that approach **contradicts Agile principles**, which emphasize delivering incremental value.
+One major struggle was deciding **what to focus on in Sprint 1**.
+Since the system required multiple key features—booking management, user authentication, email notifications, and more—it was tempting to start everything at once.
+But that goes against **Agile principles**, which emphasize **incremental value delivery**.

-Initially, I considered starting with **user accounts** since authentication is important, but I realized that without a booking system, the application wouldn’t serve its core purpose.
-Ultimately, I decided to **focus Sprint 1 on core booking functionality**—allowing users to select services, schedule appointments, and receive confirmation emails.
+At first, I considered building **user authentication** first, but I realized that without a booking system, the app wouldn’t serve its core purpose.
+I ultimately decided to **focus Sprint 1 on booking functionality**, ensuring users could schedule appointments and receive confirmations.

-- **Lesson Learned:** Prioritization isn’t just about importance; it’s about delivering **early value** to the end users.
-The MVP mindset helped me make this decision.
+📝 **Lesson Learned:** Prioritization isn’t just about importance—it’s about **what provides early value**.

+---

-### 2️⃣ **Time Estimation & Task Breakdown**
+### 2️⃣ **Challenges in Estimation**
+Estimating effort for user stories was trickier than expected.

+**Uncertainty in Complexity:** Some features seemed simple but had hidden complexities.
+For example, password reset required email validation and security measures, adding unexpected effort.

+**Dependencies Between Features:** Booking an appointment depended on having available services and registered users.
+If one part was delayed, it affected everything else.

+**Balancing Scope vs. Development Time:** Features like email reminders were valuable but weren’t essential for launch.
+Estimating their effort helped decide whether to **include them in Phase 1 or postpone them**.

-Estimating effort was another major challenge.
-Since I was handling both **development and testing**, I had to determine how much time each task would take.
-Some tasks, like setting up the database schema, seemed simple at first but became more complex when I had to optimize relationships between tables and ensure data integrity.
+Since I was handling both **development and testing**, I had to determine realistic timelines.
+Some tasks, like setting up the **database schema**, became more complex than expected due to data relationships and optimization needs.

-Another unexpected delay came from **email confirmation functionality**.
-I assumed it would take only a few hours, but setting up an email service, handling API errors, and formatting the email properly took much longer.

-- **Lesson Learned:** Task estimation should include **buffer time** for debugging, especially for features that involve third-party integration.
-I now realize that **technical tasks are rarely as straightforward as they seem** on paper.
+---

-## 3️⃣ **Aligning Agile to a Solo Workflow**
+### 3️⃣ **Aligning Agile**
-Agile methodologies typically involve **team collaboration**, stand-ups, and retrospectives.
-Since I don’t have a project manager or a development team, I had to **adapt Agile principles to a solo workflow**.
+Agile typically involves team collaboration, stand-ups, and retrospectives.
+As a **solo developer**, I had to **adapt Agile to my workflow**:

-- I track all my tasks using **GitHub Issues**, ensuring each sprint has a structured task breakdown.
+- Used **GitHub Issues** to track tasks.
-- I use **GitHub Milestones** to define sprint goals and track overall progress.
+- Created **Milestones** to define sprint goals.
-- Instead of team stand-ups, I conduct **self-reviews** at the end of each sprint, reflecting on what went well and what needs improvement.
+- Conducted **self-reviews** at the end of each sprint to evaluate progress.

-However, without external feedback, it was easy to **overlook mistakes** or focus too much on a single aspect of the project.
-To counter this, I started reviewing the system **from a user’s perspective** at regular checkpoints.
+However, without external feedback, it was easy to **overlook mistakes** or spend too much time on one area.
+To counter this, I started **reviewing the system from a user’s perspective** at regular checkpoints.

-✅ **Lesson Learned:** Solo Agile development requires **self-discipline** and a **structured review process** to ensure steady progress.
-I now incorporate **mini-retrospectives** to evaluate what’s working.

-## 4️⃣ **Managing Motivation and Focus**
-Working alone means **there’s no external accountability**, making it challenging to stay motivated.

-- Some tasks, like writing documentation, felt tedious, while others, like coding, were more engaging.
-- To stay focused, I set **clear sprint goals**, track progress using **GitHub Milestones**, and celebrate small wins after completing major features.

-✅ **Lesson Learned:** Breaking work into **small, achievable tasks** and tracking them with **GitHub Issues and Milestones** keeps motivation high and ensures steady progress.
+**Aligning Stakeholder Needs:**
+- **Iterative Feedback:** Clients and technicians provided feedback, sometimes requiring **mid-sprint changes**.
+While Agile allows flexibility, **too many changes** disrupted sprint planning.
+- **Non-Functional Requirements (NFRs):** Stakeholders focused on **features**, but **security, scalability, and performance** needed attention too.
+Tackling NFRs early prevented **technical debt later**.

+---
 ## 🎯 **Final Thoughts**
-Adapting Agile to a solo project required **prioritization, structured tracking, and self-review mechanisms**.
-While challenging, using **GitHub Issues and Milestones for sprint tracking** and **conducting personal retrospectives** has helped me stay organized and accountable.
-Moving forward, I plan to refine my **task estimation skills** and **improve system testing strategies** to enhance project efficiency. 🚀
-## 🎯 Moving Forward
-1. **Improve Estimation Accuracy** – I will compare actual vs. estimated time to refine future estimates.
-2. **Maintain a Clear Sprint Focus** – Each sprint will have a well-defined goal to avoid distractions.
-3. **Implement Self-Reviews** – Reviewing the system from a fresh perspective will help catch usability issues.

-🚀**Despite these challenges, the sprint has been a valuable learning experience.
-Adapting Agile as a solo developer requires structure, but with continuous reflection, I can refine my approach and deliver a well-organized system.**
+- **Trade-offs are necessary**—not everything can be delivered in the first release.
+- **Estimations improve over time**—initial guesses may be off, but experience refines accuracy.
+- **Prioritization should align with business impact**—delivering **early value** ensures stakeholders see results faster.

+ Reflecting on this experience, I realize that **structured planning and adaptability** are essential.
+While challenging, this process has strengthened my ability to balance priorities, make realistic effort estimations, and integrate Agile principles into my workflow.
+This project will also support my professional growth by enhancing how I approach future projects. 🚀